harleysmodernlife/VERN/SECURITY_AND_GIT_GUIDELINES.md

 # VERN Security and GitHub Guidelines

+## CI/CD, Security, and Accessibility Checklist

+- [ ] All secrets and API keys are stored in `.env.example` and never committed.
+- [ ] CI/CD pipeline runs automated tests on every PR and push.
+- [ ] Security audit is performed before every major release.
+- [ ] Accessibility checklist is reviewed for every new UI feature.
+- [ ] Internationalization support is tracked and updated in GOALS_AND_MILESTONES.md.
+- [ ] All contributors review onboarding docs before pushing changes.
+- [ ] Troubleshooting and FAQ sections are present in all major docs.
+- [ ] All docs are cross-linked for context-driven onboarding.
+- [ ] CHANGELOG.md and TASKS_AND_TODO.md are updated after every confirmed change.

 **Read first, then amend docs—never assume state.
 Never truncate with “remains unchanged”—always show full, updated context.
 Keep this file up to date after each confirmed change.
 Work as a team.
 Watch for gotchas and snags.
 Your work will be tested—be mindful of each task.
 Evaluate your work with a critical eye for errors.**

 ---